-For a period of 27 months after being made officially bankrupt, the official receiver can decide what action, if any, should be taken with any equity held in existing property.
+For a period of 27 months after being made officially bankrupt, the official receiver can decide what action, if any, should be taken with any equity held in an existing property.
 The amount of equity will help determine whether it is sold or attached to a charging order.
 This means if the property is sold or remortgaged at a later date the official receiver will receive the equity back – or if the amount is only small, it may be returned to the seller.
 Once this has been decided, the receiver has an additional 9 months to action their decision.

 Six years after being made bankrupt the details will be removed from the person’s credit file.
 The debts that were previously on file should also have been removed as the creditors are likely to have updated the details in relation to the bankruptcy.
 To ensure this has occurred, Equifax, Experian or TransUnion can be contacted to get an updated credit report.

 If the bankrupted person was found to have acted dishonestly or were to blame for their debts, in some cases the official receiver may have issued a bankruptcy restriction order or undertaking and your bankruptcy will remain on file until these restrictions have run their course.
 These can be applied by the official receiver for between 2 and 15 years – longer restriction lengths are normally the severe end of the scale and are usually associated with high levels of criminal activity.

 Finally, details of the bankruptcy will be published in The Gazette, the UK’s official public record.
 These can be accessed online at any time, although it cannot be used by lenders when it comes to making a decision about providing credit.

 How does bankruptcy affect credit reports?

 After entering into bankruptcy, it will remain on the credit report for a period of 6 years, or until the individual is discharged, should this take longer.